fedemenstahgriltrocast-max/stunning-waffle/ultimate-chatbot/README.md

 can call `window.UltimateChatEmbed.mount(element, { endpoint, title })` after
 loading the script.

+## Multi-tenant Worker Mesh Strategy
+- **Worker-only Footprint** – Each layer can run exclusively as a Cloudflare Worker or Durable Object, so you can host the full seven-layer stack without provisioning additional VMs or managed services. `wrangler.toml` already scopes every layer to its own Worker service; clone those environments for production, staging, and per-customer sandboxes.
+- **Tenant Routing** – Store tenant metadata (allowed domains, feature flags, rate limits) in D1 or KV.
+The Layer 1 Worker reads the tenant record based on the embedding’s origin or API key, stamps it into the signed envelope, and Layer 6 uses it to select the correct downstream bindings (Tiny ML models, MCP connectors, logging buckets).
+- **Customer PDF Requirement** – Configure Layer 1 to block conversation initialization until a tenant-specific document inventory exists.
+You can enforce this by checking R2/Object storage for uploaded PDFs or hybrid-search indexes in Layer 4 before allowing `/chat` calls.
+If no documents are present, return a signed error prompting the customer to upload source material.
+- **Secure Upload Flow** – Provide short-lived signed upload URLs from Layer 7.
+  Uploaded artifacts trigger Layer 3 scanning and Layer 4/Layers Vectorize indexing.
+Only after all checks succeed does Layer 6 mark the tenant as `ready` in KV, unlocking the chatbot for that site.
+- **Scale to Many Websites** – The embeddable widget simply points to the Layer 1 Worker.
+As long as the requesting domain is registered, the Worker issues a per-tenant session token, applies CORS from `UI_ALLOWED_ORIGINS`, and fans out requests through the mesh.
+This design lets dozens of external websites share the same Worker mesh while keeping data partitioned by tenant identifiers.

 ## Next Steps
 1. Approve the directory structure and blueprint.
 2. Generate Worker templates for each layer (TypeScript/JavaScript or Rust).